• Skip to primary navigation

 • You can marinade your steaks anywhere from 2-24 hours before grilling, baking or frying them.

 • You can easily make this marinade ahead of time and store it in the fridge.
-Just don't add the steaks until 2-24 hours before you want to cook them.
+This is the perfect way to meal prep!
+Just don't add the steaks to the marinade until 2-24 hours before you want to cook them.

-• Take the marinaded steaks out of the fridge about 30 minutes before you want to cook them, this will help them warm up a bit and cook more evenly.
+• For best results take the marinaded steaks out of the fridge about 30 minutes before you want to cook them, this will help them warm up a bit and cook more evenly.

 Variations and add ins:

-• For a different flavour add some minced garlic, onion powder or any other spices you prefer.
+• To give this great marinade a different flavour add some minced garlic, garlic powder, onion powder, red pepper flakes, dijon mustard, Italian seasoning or any other spices or seasonings you prefer.

 How to store: